-Press each ball to approximately half an inch thickness and then place it on the baking sheet and gently make indent in the center of the cookie. (i used the back of a honey dipper that was round in shape for making the indent)
+Press each ball to approximately half an inch thickness and then place it on the baking sheet and gently make indent in the centre of the cookie.
+(I used the back of a honey dipper that was round in shape for making the indent)

 Repeat the procedure with each dough ball and place them at distance of at least one inch space.

-Carefully fill the hollowed cookie with chia raspberry jam and bake for 15 – 20 minutes or till the edges become light brown in color.
+Carefully fill the hollowed cookie with chia raspberry jam and bake for 15 – 20 minutes or till the edges become light brown in colour.

-Enjoy with a glass of milk or with your favorite cup of tea or coffee.
+Enjoy with a glass of milk or with your favourite cup of tea or coffee.

 Makes – 16 – 20 (depending on size)

 Update – I used high fat butter (home made from A2 milk), therefore 150 grams sufficed for me.
 You may have to use 175 gm in case yours is low in fat content.
 I am saying this after I received a feedback from a reader that their cookies turned out dry.
 I face no such issue with my cookies, they turn out soft and melt in the mouth.
-So my view is that butter is the probable culprit here.
+So my view is that butter was the probable culprit for her cookies turning dry.